CUBIT™ 16.02 Release Notes

 Refinement of Materials: The new adapt_material option added in Cubit 15.9 has been enhanced to allow the user to specify multiple materials.
 The adapt_material option also provides an expansion distance option to specify a limiting distance from the material where adaptivity will occur.

-Figure 3: Refinement at two materials with different number of refinement levels and expansion distances.
+Material adaptivity on two different materials (spherical objects).
+Each material uses a different number of refinement levels and expansion distance.

-Figure 3: Refinement at two materials with different number of refinement levels and expansion distances.
+Material adaptivity on two different materials (spherical objects).
+Each material uses a different number of refinement levels and expansion distance.

 Geometry